matiasg1200/k8s-demo/README.md

 The initial username and password for grafana is as defualt, `admin` for both.
 It will ask you to change the password after the initial login.

-Finally if you want to interact with the stack using `kubectl` just remember to use the `-n` flag to specifiy the namespace were the resource are running.
+Finally, if you want to interact with the stack using `kubectl` just remember to use the `-n` flag to specifiy the namespace were the resource are running.
 For example:

 `kubectl get all -n demo`

+You could optinally create a new context using the `kubectl config set-context` command or by updating the `kubeconfig` file

+> Be cautios as changes to the kubeconfig file via command line using `kubectl config` or via manual update could break your current kubectl configuration.
+For further reference visist: https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/

 ## Cleaning up